 There are a number of ways in which palliative care programs function in the outpatient setting.
 The evidence review in Section 4 explores the comparative effectiveness of different models of outpatient palliative care and seeks to identify the key program components that correspond to improved patient outcomes.
 In this section we aim to describe several existing programs to provide context for how palliative care is organized and coordinated through health systems.
-Several programs provide examples and context for how palliative care is organized and coordinated through health systems.
 We found that most outpatient programs are operated by hospital systems.
 However, some models involve an integrated approach through an accountable care organization (ACO) framework.
-The following content comes from publically available websites, links to specific sites are included at the end of each description.
+The following content comes from publically available websites and links to specific sites are included at the beginning of each description.